shubham3000/VHDL-code-computer-architecture/README.md

 # VHDL-code-computer-architecture
 VHDL codes

+1)installation process and how to create a file

-1)All logic gates
+2)All logic gates

-2)Adder and subtractor
+3)Adder and subtractor